rymawby/SceneGraphTrainingPosterGridAndTasks/README.markdown

 ##Getting the PosterGrid to actually work

-We no modify the `MainScene.brs` to look like this:
+Now modify the `MainScene.brs` to look like this:

 ```
 function init() as Void